Law, Public Policy, and Human Rights

 -

-Nexus students will develop a brief proposal outlining their specific area of focus and provide a course outline for approval from the track chair.
-A Plan of Study form must be returned to the Nexus Program office.
+Nexus students will develop a brief proposal outlining their specific area of focus including a course outline.
+Students will schedule an advising meeting with a track chair to get approval and complete a Plan of Study form to be returned to the Nexus Program office.

 - The sequence of a Nexus is part of what makes it unique: